Megalinux/Crypto_2_Polinomial_Regression/README.md

 ### Support ###

-For any questions not covered by the documentation or for further information about the backtester, we encourage you to send an email to webmaster@megalinux.it
+For any questions not covered by the documentation or for further information about the backtester, we encourage you to send an email to webmaster@megalinux.cloud

 ### Bugs / Issues ###